iyansanjaya/flarum/README.md

 ## Important Things

-After deploying on Zeabur, run this command on Zeabur Dashboard:
+After deploying in Zeabur, run this command on Zeabur Dashboard:

 ```bash
 composer update --prefer-dist --no-dev -a